-We have Codependency videos for sale, which are available on our Videos page.
+We have Codependency videos for sale, which are available on Workshops & Trainings page.

-Many of the characteristics of codependency are seemingly positive traits, even sought after traits taught by teachers and parents, yet they cause the codependent person to suffer greatly.
+Many of the characteristics of codependency are seemingly positive traits.
+In fact, they are even sought-after traits taught by teachers and parents.
+Nevertheless, they cause the codependent person to suffer greatly.
 In actuality, the traits of codependency that seem positive are actually something entirely different from what they look like.
 Let’s look at the trait of caretaking.

 Caring is often confused with caretaking.
 Caring is a positive trait that everyone would agree is important.
 What the codependent believes is caring, is really caretaking, which is often destructive.
 Caretaking means you try to control others’ actions, believing you are helping them.
 Caretaking enables others to stay stuck, sick, stop growing, and stops them from taking the necessary actions they need to get healthier.
 A classic example of caretaking would be when a family member of an alcoholic might attempt to hide the alcohol or make excuses for the addict’s behavior.
 They might call work and lie for their absences.
 Any behavior that attempts to control, fix, manage or cover for the affected person would be codependent caretaking.

 Caretaking is only one trait of codependency.
 Others include being overly responsible for others, focusing on others instead of yourself, controlling others, a high need for other’s acceptance, and many more.